 At least 2 million mammals and 15 million birds have been killed by this agency since 2000.
 Wildlife services have used poisoned bait, neck snares, leg hold traps (banned in 80 countries), aerial gunning and cyanide traps to go after “nuisance” animals that have allegedly attacked grazing livestock on public lands.
 This is costing taxpayers tons of money and does not take public interest or the needs of other beings into account, it is an agency serving the needs of the livestock industry, period.
 Since 1885 wildlife services has flown under the radar killing at will for the ranching industry.
 Livestock grazing on public land imposes a huge cost on the public by means of direct subsidies provided by the federal government, and also via indirect subsidies like the government’s predator control programs.
 These programs have a narrow focus and in my eyes don’t include protecting the Earth and its remaining wild areas and isn’t serving all life on Earth.

 The public should be outraged and needs to take action.
 That means creating a public interest against the dominant special interest of the livestock industry.
 If there’s any trouble on public lands affecting ranchers in any way, a rancher can make a call to a congressman, county commissioner or councilman.
 They would get in their office, get in their face, and start yelling.
 We need a representative like that for the public interest, for the remaining wilderness left.
 The more people speaking up against these acts the better and awareness is the first step so help spread the word if this doesn’t sit well with you.
-Tell a friend, tell a stranger, write your congressman or support groups like wildlife defenders, earthshare and the national wildlife ferderation.
+Tell a friend, tell a stranger, write your congressman or support groups like wildlife defenders, and earthshare.
 These groups are all fighting to protect the wild.

 By taking a stand for what is right we can take the power away from a few and give it back to the whole so we can continue to enjoy the endless beauty and explore Earth’s wild areas with the respect it deserves.
 The world doesn’t need more docile, obedient people taking orders but more people questioning the way things are to create a more sustainable and just world for all.